 Join our community!

-We invite you to join our Slack community and our dedicated #hacktoberfest channel where both Meilisearch employees and fellow contributors mingle.
+We invite you to join our community and our dedicated #hacktoberfest channel where both Meilisearch employees and fellow contributors mingle.
 Hacktoberfest isn't only a good time to work on a project, it's also a fantastic opportunity to meet people passionate about open-source.

 Questions?
 Doubts?
 Comments?
 We'd love to hear any feedback you may have concerning your Hacktoberfest experience.